0jar/website/README.md

 - Default adapter: `@astrojs/vercel`
 - If `NETLIFY` environment variable is set: `@astrojs/netlify`

 Both Vercel and Netlify deploy from the [GitHub mirror](https://github.com/jartf/website).
+Additionally, a build script supports pushing static output to Neocities if you have the CLI installed.

 Build output is static (`output: "static"`) with dynamic runtime endpoints only where explicitly configured.